tvheadend/tvheadend-documentation/docs/webui/config_tvadapters.md

 ####Advanced Settings

 **Priority**
-: The tuner priority value (higher value = higher priority to use this tuner).
+: The tuner priority value (a higher value means to use this tuner out of preference).

 **Streaming Priority**
-: The tuner priority value for streamed channels through HTTP or HTSP (higher value = higher priority to use this tuner).
+: The tuner priority value for streamed channels through HTTP or HTSP (a higher value means to use this tuner out of preference).
 If not set (zero), the standard priority value is used.

 **Init Scan**
 : Allow the initial scan tuning on this device (scan when Tvheadend starts).
-See to Skip initial Scan in the network settings for the further description.
+See *Skip Initial Scan* in the network settings for further details.

 **Idle Scan**
-: Allow the idle scan tuning on this device.
+: Allow idle scan tuning on this device.

 **Linked Input**
-: Always make alive also the linked input.
-The subscriptions are named as “keep”.
+: Wake up the linked input whenever this adapter is used.
+The subscriptions are named as “keep”. *Note that this isn't normally needed, and is here simply as a workaround to driver bugs in certain dual tuner cards that otherwise lock the second tuner*.

 ---